For details of the curriculum followed by each year group, please scroll down.

 Internet safety – currently only taught from 11-16 – will be taught in primary schools

 Currently not statutory, a modern foreign language or ancient language (Latin or Greek) will be mandatory in KS2.
 Children will be expected to master basic grammar and accurate pronunciation and to converse, present, read and write in the language

 In order to prepare pupils for the more ambitious end of year expectations in English, Mathematics and Science, as set out in the new curriculum, teachers at Decoy have amended their delivery of the programmes of study detailed above as appropriate.
 New programmes of study for English and Mathematics have been adopted in full from September 2014, in line with guidance from the Department of Education and our creative curriculum has been fully updated to account for these changes.
 New maths resources are being invested in, and a new English programme has been adopted from September to take account of these changes.

 Phonics and Reading Schemes

 We use a variety of resources to support our youngest children to develop thier phonic and early reading skills.

-These include: Jolly Phonics, Letters & Sounds, Big Cat Phonic Books, Ruth Miskin Phonic Books, Songbirds Phonic Readers and Dandelion Readers.
+Jolly Phonics, Letters & Sounds, Big Cat Phonic Books, Ruth Miskin Phonic Books, Songbirds Phonic Readers and Dandelion Readers.

 We use a wide variety of reading schemes but make sure that the first books we introduce to the children are phonically decodable.

-Have a look at our school prospectus, or talk to class teachers if you would like more information about our curriculum.
+Please use this links below for an overview of the curriculum being followed by each year group, for the spring term 2019.
 If you would like a flavour of some of the rich learning experiences at Decoy School, please have a look at our Twitter feed.